Pakistan candidate gets life term in drug case days before poll - AFP

 Hanif Abbasi, seen as a strong candidate for the Pakistan Muslim League Nawaz (PML-N) in Wednesday's poll, was sentenced in a rare late-night session Saturday.

-The six-year-old case was related to the supply of ephedrine to a drug smuggler.
+The eight year-old case was related to the supply of ephedrine to a drug smuggler.

 Critics have long accused Pakistan's powerful military, including its Inter Services Intelligence (ISI) agency, of meddling in politics and judicial affairs, a charge it denies.